mbani01/mbani01/README.md

 Back-End Developer
 ------------------

-I’ve always been a great problem solver, and a technophile obsessed with the latest devices.
-Today, I’m a software engineer (Back-End) at an early-stage startup, I’m familiar with a variety of programming languages and technologies, including C, C++, JavaScript/TypeScript, Docker, and Kubernetes, but I’m always adding new skills to my repertoire.
+As a software developer with a passion for technology and a talent for problem-solving, I am excited to be working as a back-end developer at an early-stage startup.
+My skillset includes a range of programming languages and technologies, including C, C++, JavaScript/TypeScript, Docker, and Kubernetes, and I am always looking for ways to improve and expand my expertise.
+Whether through self-study or hands-on projects, I am dedicated to staying up-to-date with the latest technologies and best practices in the field.

 * 🌍  I'm based in Morocco
 * ✉️  You can contact me at [mouad-mb@outlook.com](mailto:mouad-mb@outlook.com)